mike-koch/ets2-mobile-route-advisor/CONTRIBUTING.md

  - **Bugs:** Yes, please open these types of issues here. :grinning:

 ## Submitting a Translation
 Starting with version 3.0.0, translations are now being stored in a separate `i18n` branch.
 If you would like to submit a translation, please create (or modify) the translation file in the `i18n` branch with your changes, and submit a pull request there.
 Pull requests for translations submitted to the `master` branch will be rejected.
-Once the pull request is merged, the translation will be available on the ETS2 Mobile Route Advisor site for download.
+Once the pull request is merged, the translation will be available on the ETS2 / ATS Mobile Route Advisor site for download.

 ## Getting Started
 If you have already completed any of these steps in the past (such as creating a GitHub account), you can skip the respective step.